 On December 6, Goodwin — nicknamed Fred the Shred for the way he laid people off as chief executive of Clydesdale Bank in the late 1990s — said: “One of the most important things we’ve been doing is looking at management structures.
 One of the things we did after NatWest, and it slows things down a little bit but it’s critically important, in making all the management appointments, is to go through an interview process and we involve external consultants in the process, to ensure fairness and also to ensure an appearance of fairness.
 Once the senior appointments have been made, it removes a lot of uncertainty.”

-Admittedly, all bank shares have taken a hammering over worries about exposure to bad debts arising from the sub-prime mortgage crisis.
-Investors have been fretting about the true level of that exposure, enmeshed as it is in opaque and convoluted financial instruments such as collateralised debt obligations (CDOs), which are basically parcels of debt extended to sub-prime borrowers in the US.
+Admittedly, all bank shares have taken a hammering over worries about exposure to losses arising from the subprime mortgage crisis.
+Investors have been fretting about the true level of that exposure, enmeshed as it is in convoluted financial instruments such as collateralised debt obligations (CDOs), which are basically opaque parcels of debt extended to subprime borrowers in the US.

 James Eden, bank analyst at Exane BNP Paribas, says: “We did not condone the decision by RBS management to press ahead with the value destructive acquisition of ABN Amro.
 In our view, it could – and should – have walked away, or at least secured a lower acquisition price.”